jellyfish-toolkit/pipe-framework/README.md

 View -> Loader

-This analogy isn't 100% correct, but demonstrates how parts of the approach is related to each other.
+This analogy isn't 100% correct but it demonstrates how parts of the approach are related to each other.

-> As you can see I set view layer as Loader.
-I'll explain it a bit later
+> As you can see, I've set the view layer as Loader.
+I'll explain it a bit later.

 ## Your first route

-Let's implement task above with Pipe framework.
+Let's implement the above-mentioned task using the Pipe framework.

-First thing you should know is that there are three kind of steps:
+The first thing you should know is there are three kinds of steps:

 * Extractor
 * Transformer
 * Loader

-How to decide which exact step you require:
+How to decide which step do you require?

-1. If you need to get the data from external source - you need extractor.
+1. If you need to get the data from an external source: extractor.
-2. If you need to send data outside of the framework - you need loader
+2. If you need to send data outside of the framework: loader.
-3. If you need to change data in some way - you need transformer.
+3. If you need to change data in some way: transformer.

-> That is why View in example above linked with Loader.
-You can think about this as loading data to the user browser.
+> That's why View is linked with Loader in the example.
+You can think of this as of loading data to the user browser.

-As first we need to decompose this functionality to smaller parts.
-For this task we need to do next things.
+First, we need to decompose this functionality into smaller parts.
+For this task, we need to do the following:

-1. Extract data from database
+1. Extract data from a database;
-2. Transform data to the JSON HTTP response
+2. Transform data to the JSON HTTP response;
-3. Load this response to the browser
+3. Load this response to the browser.

-So we need 1 extractor, 1 transformer and 1 loader.
-Thankfully, Pipe framework provides several generic steps so we can skip some boring parts, but anyway we need to write our own extractor because we need to set database access details for the step.
+So we need 1 extractor, 1 transformer, and 1 loader.
+Thankfully, the Pipe framework provides several generic steps, so we can skip some boring parts, but anyway we need to write our own extractor to set the database access details for the step.

-In Pipe framework `Step` is an independent part of the application not aware of anything not related to the step purpose.
-Thereby every step is easy transferable between apps.
+As `Step` is an independent part of the application not aware of anything going beyond the step purpose, it is easily transferable between apps.
 The downside of this solution is that we cannot have a centralized configuration repository.
-All configuration applying to steps should be stored in exact step properties, but sometimes it means that we need to write the same thing every time we write steps sharing same configuration.
+All configuration applying to steps should be stored in the exact step properties, but sometimes it means that we need to write the same thing every time we write steps sharing the same configuration.

-For this purposes Pipe framework provides `@configure` decorator.
+For this purposes, the Pipe framework provides `@configure` decorator.
 You simply write properties you want to add to the step like here:

 ```python
 DATABASES = {